 Field Trip Registration: By contacting Rich Cimino at Yellowbilledtours@gmail.com

-The cost of the field trip is $3000.00 with four to six attendees, for three attendees $3700.00 and two attendees TBD.
-The cost does not include airfare, meals, beverages, or hotel Monday, May 13th, or Saturday, May 18th.
+The field trip costs $3600.00 with four to six attendees, for three attendees $4200.00 and two attendees TBD.
+The cost does not include airfare, meals, beverages, or hotel on Monday, May 12th, or Saturday, May 17th.

 Client Testimonials:

-This is my fourth trip with Yellowbilled Tours and once again I had an incredible experience.
-From the lowlands of the Rio Grande to the mountains above Taos and everywhere birdy in between, Rich took us to many places with lots of great birds.
-If you go on a YBT trip to New Mexico, you not only see lots of birds but also see sights such as historic pueblos, plazas, and churches, the acequias, and enjoy good food with a congenial tour group.
+Thi is my fourth trip with Yellowbilled Tours, and once again, I had an incredible experience.
+From the lowlands of the Rio Grande to the mountains above aos and everywhere birdy in between, Rich took us to many places with lots of great birds.
+If you go on a YBT trip to New Mexico, you see lots of birds and sights such as histor pueblos, plazas, churches, the acequias, d enjoy good food with a congenial tour group.
 You will even see roadrunners (meep meep)!
-The last entry in my notebook is “What a fine birdy trip” so don’t miss out, take a YBT trip. – Jane H., Vallejo, CA May 2022
+The last entry in my notebook is”“What a fine birdy tri”” sodon’tt miss out, take a YBT trip. – Jane H., allejo, CA May 2022

 This is my second field trip with Yellowbilled Tours.
-The first field trip was to Belize.
-This year the New Mexico was everything I expected from a field trip.
-Rich starts with an introduction dinner which warms the group up.
-The birding locations and species are specific and are in sync with the itinerary.
+The first fie d trip was to Belize.
+This year the New Mexico was everything I e pected from a field trip.
+Rich starts with an introduction dinner which warms the roup up.
+The birding locations and s ecies are specific and are in sync with the itinerary.
 Lodging and meals are all top notch.
 The field trip pace was relaxing allowing time to study new species, take photos and discuss with other attendees.

 Kent Mac Donald and Betty Smith, May 2019